ibelievechristineorg/ibelievechristineorg.github.io/index.md

 If you believe Dr. Christine Blasey Ford, it's time to speak up.

 We are encouraging everyone to show that they believe Dr. Blasey.
+But we've been disappointed to see relatively few men's voices of support;
-In particular, if you're a man, we're asking you to step up now.
+_in particular_, if you're a man, we're asking you to step up now.

 We believe men should support women when they come forward to report abuse.
+It's not right for the most visible men to be a small group attacking her, and it's not right for women to have to stand alone.
+Let's change that.

 [Here's how to participate.](howto.html)